 - infections on the skin, especially the feet, that could require amputation in serious cases

 - high cholesterol

-Type 1 diabetes can be managed with proper treatment.
+Type 1 diabetes can be managed with proper treatment, like taking insulin, having a healthy diet, and getting exercise.
 People who manage their diabetes can live a healthy life.